-- 4.3.1 Work has been carried out over a period of time on developing a banded scheme for all working age claimants to avoid the numerous changes to council tax bills for UC claimants.
-This has included modelling of current claimants into a banded scheme, to assess the impact and identify any unintended consequences. - 4.3.2 As it is not currently possible to have a separate scheme for just UC cases, all current working age claimants would have to be included.
-After testing the data it is clear that the intended simplicity of a banded scheme would be compromised as the need to differentiate between all the many and varied disability premiums and incomes would require too many bands for each category of household, to ensure sufficient protection for these non UC groups. - 4.3.3 In addition there would be all the costs of changing the scheme but no savings in administration, or increased simplicity for the customer. - 4.3.4 As the number of UC cases is still quite low the number of monthly changes, whilst increasing and complex is not yet an issue.
-It is recommended therefore that a two stage approach be adopted for the future.
-Firstly, instead of looking to change the current scheme in the short term, that efforts instead be directed at the software supplier to design and introduce reliable and accurate automation of UC change notices, recognising the difficulties they experience with the output from the DWP.
-Secondly, once actual caseload migration is timetabled, consideration of a banded scheme or a discount scheme is revisited. - 4.3.5 The current 2019/20 scheme is uprated in line with the changes in Housing benefits and the 8.5% liability remains as the CTS scheme for 2020/21.
+Work has previously been carried out to develop a banded scheme for all working age claimants.
+This included modelling of current claimants into a banded scheme, to assess the impact and identify any unintended consequences.

+- 4.6.1 As it is not currently possible to have a separate scheme for just UC cases, all current working age claimants would have to be included.
+After testing the data it was clear that the intended simplicity of a banded scheme would be compromised as the need to differentiate between all the many and varied disability premiums and incomes would require too many bands for each category of household, to ensure sufficient protection for these non UC groups. - 4.6.2 In addition there would be all the costs of changing the scheme but no savings in administration, or increased simplicity for the customer.

+4.7 Conclusion in relation to Universal Credit.

+4.7.1 Whilst the number of monthly changes is increasing, the improvement in automation of these changes is balancing the demand for resources.
+It is still recommended therefore that a two stage approach be followed as we move forward.
+Firstly, instead of looking to change the current scheme in the short term, we continue to introduce more automation of UC change notices.
+Secondly, once actual caseload migration is timetabled, consideration of a banded scheme or a discount scheme is revisited.

-4.4 Other options that could be considered in redesigning a scheme customers only, given that pensioners have to be fully protected by our scheme.
+4.8 Other options that could be considered in redesigning a scheme

-4.4.1 There are a number of options that could be considered when redesigning the current scheme, although all revisions would affect working age
+4.8.1 There are a number of options that could be considered when redesigning the current scheme, although all revisions would affect working age customers only, given that pensioners have to be fully protected by our scheme.